godfreyowidi/super-galactic-age-calculator/README.md

 * _Then clone this repository [Repository](https://github.com/godfreyowidi/super-galactic-age-calculator "Repository") to your computer using the following commands in your terminal:_
 - Clone repository to your computer:
   - $ git clone https://github.com/godfreyowidi/super-galactic-age-calculator
-- Install all dependencies in packages.json
+- Install all dependencies in packages.
   - $ npm install
 - Open live development server
   - $ npm run start